jossello/jossello/README.md

 ## Hi, I'm Judy Ossello.

 ### AI mechanic studying what happens when AI gets mixed into real systems.
-My work is grounded in over 15 years leading enterprise transformation at Intel and Nike Global Technology: standing up operating models, managing AI portfolios no one else wanted to own, and learning what it actually takes to turn an interesting experiment into accountable organizational capability.
+My work is grounded in over 15 years leading enterprise transformation at Intel and Nike Global Technology: standing up operating models, managing AI portfolios no one else wanted to own, and learning what it actually takes to turn an interesting experiment into an accountable organizational capability.

 ### Getting Started
 Through the course of the next few weeks, I'll be learning and using GitHub on my AI Product Strategy certification with Product School.